adammurdoch/model-experiments/declaring-software-type.md

 The examples below use several different patterns to define a given software type:

-- Developer declares each aspect separately
+- Pattern 1: developer declares each aspect separately
     - pattern 1a: Using a block to represent the software usage with the other details nested.
 Plugin are not explicitly applied.
-- Developer uses a named template and fills in the missing details, if any
+- Pattern 2: developer uses a named template and fills in the missing details, if any
-    - pattern 2a: Using a block to represent the named template.
+    - pattern 2a: Using a top level block to represent the named template.
 Plugin are not explicitly applied.
+    - pattern 2b: Using nested blocks to represent the named template.
+Plugin are not explicitly applied.

 The template in pattern 2 would provide fixed values for some of the software aspects and allow the developer to declare other aspects.
 Some or even all of these declarable aspects can have default values.

-In the examples below, you can see that pattern 1 is very flexible and can express a wide range of software.
+Pattern 1 is very flexible and can express a wide range of software.
 However, not every combination of implementation language (version) and runtime (version) makes sense or is supported.
-Pattern 2, on the other hand, allows the contents of the block to be strongly typed based on the name of the template.
+Pattern 2, on the other hand, allows the contents of the block to be strongly typed based on the template.

-For beginners, the "implementation" and "runtime" concepts are unnecessary, particularly for Java applications.
-Pattern 1 exposes these to every developer, whereas pattern 2 allows a simplified view.
+Pattern 1 exposes the "implementation" and "runtime" concepts to every developer.
+This is often unnecessary, particularly for beginners writing Java software.
+Pattern 2 allows a simplified view that captures a specific pattern.

 Patterns 1 and 2 are not mutually exclusive.
-Pattern 2 is just a more constrained way to express pattern 1
+Pattern 2 is just a more constrained way to express pattern 1.

 ## JVM CLI application implemented using Java